labor-digital/typo3-frontend-api/docs/guide/Tools.md

     - **webPConverterOptions** array: Optional, additional options to be passed to the webP converter implementation (rosell-dk/webp-convert).
 See the link below for possible options

-*1: A numeric value, can end a "c" to crop the image to the target width
+*1: A numeric value, can also be a simple calculation.
+For further details take a look at [imageResource.width](https://docs.typo3.org/m/typo3/reference-typoscript/8.7/en-us/Functions/Imgresource/Index.html)
 :::
 ```php
 <?php